-One of the things I love about this site is the super visual way they show you the price trends for your flight.
+One of the things we love about this site is the visual way it shows you the price trends for your flight.
 At first glance, you can tell if you could save some money by shifting around your travel dates a bit.
-They also offer a price tracker and lots of filtering options on the left-hand side of the screen.
+It also offers a price tracker and lots of filtering options on the left-hand side of the screen.

-They also offer Mix and Match fares which are simply 2 one way tickets from different providers packaged together to get you the best deal.
-However, unlike other sites, to book these types of tickets you do have to go to 2 separate websites to book.
+It also offers Mix & Match fares (formerly Hacker Fares) which are simply 2 one-way tickets from different airlines packaged together to get you the best deal.
+However, unlike other sites, you must go to 2 separate websites to book these types of tickets.

-Kayak is not an OTA; it’s a travel search engine.
-And since it’s a search engine, it’s a great place to start.
+Kayak is not an OTA.
+Rather, it’s a travel search engine — making it a great place to start your flight search.

-Kayak compares prices from many different websites all in a single spot so you can easily see where the cheapest options are.
-Most of the time, you’ll end up clicking through to a different site to complete your booking.
+The site compares prices from many different websites all in a single spot, so you can easily see where the cheapest options are.
+Most of the time, you’ll click through to a different site to complete your booking.

-Kayak hacker fares are a great way to save money on your flight.
-These are itineraries created by bundling 2 one-way tickets (usually on different airlines) instead of a round-trip on 1 airline.
-These can be pretty good deals, and something that doesn’t always appear in search results of other websites.
+Kayak offers the ability to combine 2 one-way tickets (usually on different airlines) in 1 itinerary, which is a great way to save money on your flight.
+These itineraries can be pretty good deals and something that doesn’t always appear in search results of other websites.

 Daily Deals Special: Click here for up to 40% off at Expedia

 Expedia is another tried-and-true OTA that people have been using since the 1990s.
 Back then, Expedia was a go-to source for searching and booking flights.
-But how do they stack up now?
+But how does it stack up now?

-While you can earn miles on a flight booked through Expedia, you often won’t be able to earn miles toward status.
-You also might not be eligible for seat upgrades.
+If you’re a member of an airline’s frequent flyer program, you’ll be happy to know that you can still earn airline miles on a flight booked through Expedia.
+However, you often won’t be able to earn miles toward status or be eligible for seat upgrades.

 Priceline is a popular OTA that introduced the Name Your Own Price tool and opaque bookings.
 These types of bookings can offer discounts, but many of the details are hidden until after the booking.
 The Name Your Own Price tool was discontinued for flights in 2016, so now Priceline operates like most other OTAs out there.